Answers are at the right or below the question in "Light Blue".

 b.
 Septuagint.

-The Septuagint was supposedly translated by 72 scholars during the third century.
+The Septuagint was translated during the third century by 72 scholars.

 -